 DIRECT TO SNOW

-All programs are returning to a more typical grouping and scheduling strategy.
+All programs have returned to a more typical grouping and scheduling strategy.
 See our program overview page with links to details for each program.

 The Blizzard Table will be staffed all day by our wonderful Blizzard Chaperones.
 Members and staff will check in and check out as usual.
-Spare masks, gloves and hand sanitizer are available at the Blizzard Table throughout the day.
+Spare masks, hand sanitizer and gloves are available at the Blizzard Table throughout the day.

 Blizzard will have dedicated space inside the chalet to keep us separated from the general public.
 All Blizzard members must be in our dedicated space whenever using the chalet.
 Members and staff should wear their Blizzard membership card or staff ID at all times in the chalet.